Grainger Engineering Library: Computing and technologies

 In addition, public-use terminals have been placed throughout the building that provide access to a statewide online catalog, Compendex, INSPEC, Aerospace Database, National Technical Information Service (NTIS), 1,000 full-text journals, and a wealth of local information resources.
-With more than 1.5 million people using the building in 2000, it is currently the second most visited study area on campus, second only to the Illini Union.
+With more than 1.5 million people using the building in 2000, it was the second most visited study area on campus, second only to the Illini Union.

 Social and financial resources

 A big social resource that drove this project was the need for a new library for the engineering department.
-The College of Engineering had almost 5,000 students but the current library only had 120 seats and could only house 50,000 books.
-Grainger Engineering Library in a major improvement over the previous library.
+The College of Engineering had almost 5,000 students, but the current library only had 120 seats and could only house 50,000 books.

 The Grainger Engineering Library Information Center opened to the public in March 1994.
-A $34 million multifunctional facility, Grainger Engineering Library was primarily funded by a gift of $18.7 million from the Grainger Foundation Inc., which is headquartered in Lake Forest, Illinois.
-An additional $11 million of State and gift funds was expended on the project for the rerouting of steam, electrical, and telecommunications lines, the demolition of several buildings, and the construction of the new Engineering Quad (which had been under consideration since at least 1926).
+This $34 million multifunctional facility was primarily funded by a gift of $18.7 million from the Grainger Foundation Inc., headquartered in Lake Forest, Illinois.
+An additional $11 million of State and gift funds was spent on the project for the rerouting of steam, electrical, and telecommunications lines, the demolition of several buildings, and the construction of the new Engineering Quad (which had been under consideration since at least 1926).